NSAGC PHOTO CONTEST 2018

 The judge or judges will accept any photograph that is a reasonable interpretation of the title of the class concerned.
 This means, that while the following comments are designed to help, they should not be used to exclude other reasonable interpretations of the class description.
 Remember, one of the four criteria of judging is “originality”.

-Woodland Beauty - Mother Nature's Garden.
-This Class is not restricted to a specific season nor to flowers.
+Class 8 - Woodland Beauty - Mother Nature's Garden.
+This Class is not restricted to a specific season or to flowers.